JACK-COM/raphsducks/README.md

     A(nother) redux-inspired publish/subscribe state-management system.
 * Defines a unique or shared State object, to which any component can subscribe for changes
 * Uses a familiar `dispatch`, `getState`, and `subscribe` API for notifying of update, checking current state, and, listening to state updates, respectively
-* Includes a `create` method for instantiating the state/store
+* Includes a `create` method for instantiating the state

 ### How is it different from Redux?
 _Raphsducks_ is a very lightweight library that allows you to instantiate a state and subscribe to/unsubscribe from it.
-Some key differences between how it operates and redux (as far as I'm currently aware) are:
-* It passes a copy of the updated state to subscribers following a dispatch
+After a dispatch, it passes a copy of the updated state to subscribers.
+I realize this doesn't answer the question, so I'll say it's probably smaller and easier to reason about.
-* It also passes an object whose keys are recently-called Store reducers.

-To the latter point, this object simplifies the process of checking what state keys were updated (as opposed to comparing the objects themselves).
-If a key is in the object, that reducer was just called to update the state.
-Since reducers will only operate on one value at a time, a subscriber can use this to infer what state updates can be safely ignored.
-This however is left to the _Raphsducks_ user to implement or ignore, a choice which doesn't impact using the library.

 ### Why did you choose that name?